 If a train collided with a drone, it could cause a serious accident.

 A drone could fly into and damage vital equipment – such as overhead wires or pylons – costing thousands to repair and causing hours of train delays.
 And a drone falling from the sky – malfunctioning or out of power – could hit a member of public or our staff, and cause serious injury or death.

-- You must not fly a drone anywhere near the railway – it could result in a serious accident.
+- You must not fly a drone anywhere near the railway unless you have liaised with Air Operations – it could result in a serious accident.

-- It is a criminal offence to fly a drone on, over or within 50 metres of the railway or within 150 metres in built up areas.
+- It can be a criminal offence to fly a drone on, over or within 150 metres of the track in built up areas.

 - You could be taken to court and face a penalty of up to £2,500.

 On Sunday 1 October 2017 a 28-year-man was reported for breaching the Air Navigation Order 2016.
 He had been flying a drone within 50 metres of the railway on Saturday 12 August 2017

 when the Tornado steam train came to Kirby Cross, Tendring.
 The man, from Kirby Cross, was reported to police on Wednesday 16 August 2017.
 He was dealt with by means of an agreement contract with Essex Police and given a community resolution.